sarraayush/sarraayush/README.md

 <p></p>
  <h3>👻what am i doing and what have i done yet?</h3>
  <ul>
+ <li>Currently exploring Ai/Ml with Deep learning and NLP with all required python libraries.</li>
  <li>Intern at <i>ministry of tourism</i> , govt. of india and working on a project using MERN technology.</li>
  <li>Currently working on a live project <a href= "https://github.com/yashgupta1109/JSS-SIM2">JSS-SIM</a> under <em>smart campus</em>.</li>
  <li>Learned php , mysql , dbms ,MERN (2022)</li>